up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 !!! warning "As of 2025-08-05 it is NOT recommended to purchase a HLX-SFPX unless otherwise stated"

+    The HLX-SFPX firmware suffers from I/O errors that corrupt the overlay filesystem, soft-bricking the module.

 <div class="grid cards" markdown>

 -    __WAS-110__